 Where Are We Going?

-Our major project is the renovation of the old movie theater in downtown Three Lakes.
 With exhibit space and an intimate auditorium for the performing arts and films, the restored building established a permanent home for TLCFA.
 It will contribute to the revitalization of the business district, create a focal gathering spot for members of the community both young and old, and act as a magnet for artists and art tourism.
 Operation of the movie theater and live entertainment will generate a revenue stream to support other TLCFA programs.
 The “Affair of the Arts” Fall Ball, is the major fundraiser of the organization and supports operating costs.

 The building project is central to our mission of connecting people to the arts.
 By creating a year-round gallery and theater, we have enhanced visibility of the arts in the community and encourage residents to expand their experience of art in all its many forms.